louiswdavis/utility_palettes/README.md

 ### Absolutes

-Here you would define colour names and values that you would like to create an "absolute palette" for.
+Here you would define colour names and values that you would like to create an "absolute palette"; where for each colour given, a range of colours are output with -50, -100, ..., -900 suffixes using that colour as the base.

 ### Relatives

-Here you would define colour names and values that you would like to create an "relative palette" for.
+Here you would define colour names and values that you would like to create an "relative palette"; where for each colour given, a -light and -dark colour are generated one step up and down from the base colour.
+If a colour is included in both the "absolutes" and "relatives" sections, then the -light and -dark colours will match with colours in the absolute palette.

 ### Singles